 A fairly accurate way to calculate monthly or weekly estimates of your actual tips is by using credit-card receipts and employee sales records.
 Credit-card slips record actual tips.
 They can be used to estimate your tips from cash sales.

-The team of ICBC lawyers here at Acheson Sweeney Foley Sahota is equipped to help those dealing with income loss in all of British Columbia including Victoria, Surrey, and Courtenay.
+The team of lawyers at Acheson Sweeney Foley Sahota is equipped to help those dealing with income loss in all of British Columbia, including Victoria, Surrey, and Courtenay.
 Contact us today and let’s get started on a plan to help you recover.